Last Updated on

 Canchánchara is made of 2 oz of aguardiente, 2 spoons of honey, 1 teaspoon of lemon juice and ice, best drank off from a clay mug.

-Playa Ancon one of the prettiest beaches in Cuba.
+Playa Ancon south of Trinidad is one of the prettiest beaches in Cuba.

 Check out this post for a great guide to Playa Ancon.